 Army CID receives hundreds of allegations a month from victims who state they got involved in an online relationship with someone, on a legitimate dating website or other social media website, who claims to be a U.S. Soldier.
-The "Soldier" then begins asking for money for various false, service-related needs such as transportation costs, communication fees, marriage, processing and medical fees.
-Victims of these online scams have lost tens of thousands of dollars, with a very low possibility of recovery.
+The "Soldier" then begins asking for money for various FALSE, service-related needs such as transportation costs, communication fees, marriage, processing and medical fees.
+Victims of these online scams have lost hundreds of thousands of dollars, with a very low possibility of recovery.

 The U.S. has established numerous task force organizations to deal with this growing epidemic; unfortunately, many times the people committing these scams are from African countries using untraceable email addresses, routing accounts through numerous locations around the world and utilizing pay per hour Internet cyber cafes, which often times maintain no accountability of use.

-See examples of fake documents used by scammers.
+Read the Joint Service Sextortion Brochure for more information and see examples of fake documents used by scammers.